 Different warps may execute different forms of the barrier instruction using the same barrier name and thread count.
-One example mixes bar.sync and bar.arrive to implement producer/consumer models.
-The producer threads execute bar.arrive to announce their arrival at the barrier and continue execution without delay to produce the next value, while the consumer threads execute the bar.sync to wait for a resource to be produced.
-The roles are then reversed, using a different barrier, where the producer threads execute a bar.sync to wait for a resource to consumed, while the consumer threads announce that the resource has been consumed with bar.arrive.
-Care must be taken to keep a warp from executing more barrier instructions than intended (bar.arrive followed by any other bar instruction to the same barrier) prior to the reset of the barrier. bar.red should not be intermixed with bar.sync or bar.arrive using the same active barrier.
+One example mixes barrier.sync and barrier.arrive to implement producer/consumer models.
+The producer threads execute barrier.arrive to announce their arrival at the barrier and continue execution without delay to produce the next value, while the consumer threads execute the barrier.sync to wait for a resource to be produced.
+The roles are then reversed, using a different barrier, where the producer threads execute a barrier.sync to wait for a resource to consumed, while the consumer threads announce that the resource has been consumed with barrier.arrive.
+Care must be taken to keep a warp from executing more barrier instructions than intended (barrier.arrive followed by any other barrier instruction to the same barrier) prior to the reset of the barrier.barrier.red should not be intermixed with barrier.sync or barrier.arrive using the same active barrier.
 Execution in this case is unpredictable.